Mehulcoder/Internshala_Scraper/README.md

 Tired of looking up for your internship application status in **Insternshala** by scrolling and switching to different pages again and again?

 So, this one's for you.
-A simple webscraping tool which will extract the required data for you and put it into a text file, in a structured and sorted format.
+A simple webscraping tool which will extract the required data for you and put it into a csv file, in a structured and sorted format.

 > Open to suggestions for upcoming versions